SysManSquad/sysmansquadblogdev/content/posts/2020-10-05-every-day-tools-for-the-productive-it-professional.md

                           </p>

                           <p>
-                            The team writing the modern PowerToys are rapidly adding new features so be sure to <a rel="noreferrer noopener" href="https://github.com/microsoft/PowerToys" target="_blank">check out the GitHub page</a> for the latest news.
+                            The team writing the modern PowerToys are rapidly adding new features so be sure to [check out the GitHub page](https://github.com/microsoft/PowerToys) for the latest news.
                           </p>

                           <p>